 Pic 1;18.
 Two views c.1938 of the original middle fountain installed in 1934.
 This fountain was extremely large (more than ten feet judging by the people next to it).
 During the 1950's and early 60's the fountain was completely encased in a pile of rocks, before finally being replaced with a different, smaller design c1962.
 Presumably this encasement, followed by a re-design, implies some design or safety problem.
 (D Stuart collection)

 Pic 1;20.
 A view across the pool in the 1950's.
-This view shows the southern fountain in the foreground and the middle fountain, encased in rocks towards the back.
+This view shows the southern fountain in the foreground and the middle fountain, encased in rocks, towards the back.
 (D Stuart Collection)

 Pic 1;21.
 The middle and southern fountain in 1999.
 (D Stuart Photography)

 Pic 1.22.
-The Left-hand and middle fountains, with one of the shallow areas in the foreground.
+The northern and middle fountains, with one of the shallow areas in the foreground.
 (D Stuart Photography)